Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/customizing-cilium/guide.en-gb.md

 However these keys can be found by looking at the Helm template of the [cilium-configmap file](https://github.com/cilium/cilium/blob/main/install/kubernetes/cilium/templates/cilium-configmap.yaml).

 > [!warning]
-> Make sure to read the limitation below when deciding to set values in a `CiliumNodeConfig` object.
+> Make sure to read the limitations below when deciding to set values in a `CiliumNodeConfig` object.

 ### Limitations when using CiliumNodeConfig